ParrotSec/airgeddon/CONTRIBUTING.md

   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements
-7. Update the date on `.sh` and `.db` files under shebang, if appropriate.
-8. Split your commits into parts.
+7. Split your commits into parts.
 Each part represents a unique change on files.
-9. Direct push to [Master] is not allowed.
+8. Direct push to [Master] is not allowed.
 Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
 Read the git workflow policy first.
-10. All the development and coding must be in English.
+9. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*

+#### For plugins development:

+1. Read carefully the [Wiki Plugins Development Section].
+2. Plugins Pull Requests will be never accepted.
+Plugins MUST be external to this repository.
+3. Develop your plugin following the guidelines and using the plugin template to keep the needed structure.
+4. If you want to add your plugin to [Wiki Plugins Hall of Fame Section], follow the instructions explained there.
+Don't open an issue.

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
 To be added on it you must prove first you are a *trusted collaborator* with your contributions.
-Anything ca be also discussed on the IRC channel.
-More info on [Wiki Contact Section]
+Anything can be also discussed on public [IRC] or [Discord] channel.
+More info at [Wiki Contact Section].

 ## WPS PIN Database Collaborators

 1. Send MAC of the BSSID and the default PIN to [v1s1t0r.1s.h3r3@gmail.com].
 If you are going to push directly into the repository, keep reading the next points.
 2. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
 (Keys are the first 6 BSSID digits).
-3. Update the `pindb_checksum.txt` file with the calculated checksum of the database file using `md5sum` tool.
+3. Update the `pindb_checksum.txt` file with the calculated checksum of the already modified database file using `md5sum` tool.
 4. Update the date under shebang.

 *PINs should be from devices that generate generic ones.*